Barry Mitterhoff

-Barry Mitterhoff is a musician who plays mandolin.
+Barry Mitterhoff (born September 16, 1952) is an American musician who plays mandolin.
 He is a former member of Skyline, Silk City, Bottle Hill, and Hot Tuna.
 Played with Peter Rowan, Tex Logan and Lamar Greer in The Green Grass Gringos.

 Mitterhoff is also known as a film score producer, contributing to film soundtracks, including You've Got Mail.
 He worked on the soundtrack for O Brother, Where Art Thou?, but his work was not included in the released version.